 Component 1 2 3 Score Sources & Visual Sources Research Guide includes references to fewer than three sources and the sources listed are not recent and authoritative.
 Research Guide includes references to fewer than three sources or the sources are not recent and authoritative.
 Research Guide includes references to at least three recent, authoritative sources.
-Visual Visual does not substantially contribute to expanding the understanding of the innovation provided in the written responses.
-Visual may be appropriate but largely repeats information in the written responses, or is only loosely related to the innovation.
+Visual Visual Visual does not substantially Visual may contribute to expanding the understanding of the innovation provided in the written only loosel innovation.
 Visual is well chosen and enhances or augments the information in the written responses.
 Written Responses Purpose The description does not provide a clear explanation of the purpose.
 It's possible that this response clearly explains the "function" of the innovation but not the goal or objective that led to its creation.
 The description explains what the innovation does, but not the purpose - it's missing the "why", or doesn't directly state why the innovation was created.
 The purpose description includes rich details.
 The specific need or goal that led to the creation of the innovation is noted.
 Function A brief description of the data used by this innovation is given but only includes superficial detail or generic descriptions.
 A description of the data used by this innovation is given but lacks sufficient detail to give a clear picture of exactly how the innovation uses data or what is innovative about it.
 A clear description is given of what kind of data the innovation uses, how it's collected, and by whom.
 It also explains how the innovation uses, produces, or consumes this data.
 Beneficial Effect Response does not identify a group affected nor an economic or cultural impact.
 Or the response is overly vague like "it affects society because" Describes the group affected OR the economic or cultural impact but not both.
 Or the response is vague about the group, or impact.
 Response clearly identifies BOTH a group affected by the innovation AND an economic or cultural impact.